Overview of Florida Taxes

 How Your Florida Paycheck Works

 Living in Florida or one of the other states without an income tax means your employer will withhold less money from each of your paychecks to pass on to tax authorities.
-But there’s no escaping federal tax withholding.
-That includes both FICA taxes and federal income taxes.
+But there’s no escaping federal tax withholding, as that includes both FICA and federal income taxes.
+FICA taxes combine to go toward Social Security and Medicare.
+The FICA tax withholding from each of your paychecks is your way of paying into the Social Security and Medicare systems that you’ll benefit from in your retirement years.

-Every pay period your employer will withhold 6.2% of your earnings for Social Security taxes and 1.45% of your earnings for Medicare taxes.
+Every pay period, your employer will withhold 6.2% of your earnings for Social Security taxes and 1.45% of your earnings for Medicare taxes.
 Your employer will match that by contributing the same amount.
-So, if you’re self-employed you’ll need to withhold 12.4% and 2.9% of your earnings.
+Note that if you’re self-employed, you’ll need to pay the self-employment tax, which is the equivalent of twice the FICA taxes - 12.4% and 2.9% of your earnings.
+Half of those are tax-deductible, though.
 Earnings over $200,000 will be subject to an additional Medicare tax of 0.9%, not matched by your employer.

-Your employer will also withhold money for your federal income taxes.
-This withholding from every paycheck lets you pay as you go rather than get bigger paychecks throughout the year and then owe one giant tax payment in April.
-The rate at which your employer will apply federal income taxes will depend on your earnings, on your filing status (married, single) and on the allowances you claim when you fill out your W-4 form.
-More allowances means less withholding/bigger paychecks but a smaller refund/bigger tax bill.
-Fewer allowances means more withholding/smaller paychecks but a bigger refund/smaller tax bill.
+Your employer will also withhold money from every paycheck for your federal income taxes.
+This lets you pay your taxes gradually throughout the year rather than owing one giant tax payment in April.
+The rate at which your employer will apply federal income taxes will depend on your earnings; on your filing status (e.g. married vs. single); and on taxable income and/or tax credits you indicate W-4 form.

-Your employer might also withhold money if you’ve instructed him or her to do so as part of your employee benefit enrollment.
-For example, you might instruct your employer to withhold 10% of your earnings for a 401(k), in which case that money would be taken out before taxes are applied, saving you money.
+Your employer might also withhold money if you’ve instructed it to do so as part of your employee benefit enrollment.
+For example, you might instruct your employer to withhold 10% of your earnings for a 401(k).
+Money you contribute to a 401(k) is pre-tax, which means the contributions come out of your paycheck before income taxes are removed.
+The advantage of pre-tax contributions is that they lower your taxable income.

 Florida Median Household Income